balderdashy/sails-redis/FAQ.md

 > #### Got a question that isn't covered here?
 >
-> Send a PR that adds it to this file and we might be able to answer it!
+> Send a PR that adds it to this file and we might be able to answer it.